sampsyo/cs6120/content/blog/2019-11-13-llvm-profiling/index.md

 ### Expensive Operations Information

-The whole part follows the same flow as basic execution information except we need to distinguish the instruction type and increment corresponding counter on block basis.
+This part follows the same flow as basic execution information except we need to distinguish the instruction type and increment corresponding counter on a block basis.
 Therefore in each `runOnBasicBlock` method, we need the following lines:

 ```c++
     for (auto it = bb.begin(); it != bb.end(); it++) {